Behçet's disease, or Behçet's syndrome, is a rare and poorly understood condition that results in inflammation of the blood vessels and tissues.

 - a neurologist – a doctor who specialises in treating conditions that affect the nervous system and brain

-Your treatment plan will usually involve the use of a combination of different medications.
+Your treatment plan usually involves the use of a combination of different medications.
 Depending on the type and severity of your symptoms, you may only need to take medication when you have a flare-up.

 Alternatively, you may have to take medication on a long-term basis to stop serious complications developing, such as vision loss.

-A number of different medications can be used to treat the various symptoms of Behçet's disease, but the main types of medication used can be broadly divided into corticosteroids, immunosuppressants and biological therapies.
+A number of different medications can be used to treat the various symptoms of Behçet's disease, but the main types of medication used can be broadly divided into:

 Corticosteroids are powerful anti-inflammatory medications that can be useful in reducing the inflammation associated with Behçet's disease.